Your Insider Guide to the 2026 ‘Iolani Fair

 Keiki Activities

 At the Keiki Kountry tent, young fairgoers can play games, like Ducky Dash, Garden Dig, Go Fish, Horse Wrangler and Wagon Wheel.
-Get glam with hair and body glitter, glitter tattoo and friendship bracelet stations.
-There are also arts activities, including crafting sensory bottles, slime and deco fans.
-Heads-up: due to construction on a new student center, there will not be a petting zoo nor pony rides this year.
+Get glam with hair and body glitter as well as glitter tattoos.
+There are also arts activities, such as creating slime and deco fans.
+Leaning into the theme, new craft stations include spy bottles and jellyfish mobiles.

 Photo: Courtesy of ‘Iolani School